renaissanceperiodization/docs/_diet/1.22-beta/known-issues.md

 * Certain days sometimes can't be navigated to on the "Schedule" tab.
 Current workaround is to force quit the app and restart it.
 Or, if possible, swipe the day carousel to another week, select the same day of the week for the day that's not navigable to, then swipe back, and the day should be selected. (#ZD185234, #ZD185240, #ZD185471, #L2936)
 * Despite our efforts in [1.22.5](/docs/diet-coach-app/1.22-beta/release-notes/#1225-2025-02-13) and [1.22.6](/docs/diet-coach-app/1.22-beta/release-notes/#1226-2025-02-14), which did make some improvements, some sheets continue to extend into the Android Status Bar on some devices, making content unreadable and not tappable. (#ZD185476, #L3002)
 * The calendar icon at the top of the "Schedule" tab currently doesn't do anything.
 This is a functionality we'll be reevaluating as part of a coming visual redesign.
+* The info button next to [Day Balance](https://docs.rpstrength.com/docs/diet-coach-app/1.22-beta/features/day-balance/) on the "Add workout" and "Edit workout" sheets shows placeholder text instead of any actual helpful text! (#ZD185477, #L2974)

 # Resolved Issues